 To find your focus, take the following steps:

-Research trending products.
-What categories are popular among your target buyers and what products are trending?
-Use resources like Google Trends, Google Keyword Search, social media, and online marketplaces (like Amazon, AliExpress, Etsy, and eBay) to see what shoppers are currently buying.
+Research trending products: What categories are popular among your target buyers and what products are trending?
+Use resources like Google Trends, Google Keyword Planner, social media and online marketplaces (like Amazon, AliExpress, Etsy and eBay) to see what shoppers are currently buying.
 According to the same Grand View Research report linked earlier, the top product segments in dropshipping are fashion; toys, hobbies and DIY; electronics and media; furniture and appliances; and food and personal care.

-Do some competitor analysis.
-Make a list of your top competitors.
+Do some competitor analysis: Make a list of your top competitors.
 What’s selling well for them?
 What sort of content elicits the most engagement from their social media followers?
-Study their websites to see how they price, describe, and market their products.
+Study their websites to see how they price, describe and market their products.
 Sign up to their email lists to get insight into their marketing tactics.
 What can you learn from them, and on the flip side, what can you do differently in order to establish your unique selling proposition (USP)?

 Enhance your existing store: Expanding your product offering via dropshipping could increase your profitability by up to 50%.
 If you already have an online store and want to use dropshipping to boost your inventory, then you’ve probably got a clear idea of the products you want to sell.
 Make sure that your dropship items complement your existing stock and match your audience’s price range while still making sure you maintain some sort of net profit.

 03. Partner with the right dropshipping supplier(s)

-Finding great suppliers is key to your success.
-But industry research suggests that 84% of dropshipping merchants consider the process of finding a good supplier the most significant obstacle in their business journey.
+Finding great suppliers is key to your success: industry research suggests that 84% of dropshipping merchants consider the process of finding a good supplier the most significant obstacle in the process of business triage.

 You not only need a supplier who can fulfill a small scale of orders, but one that can also scale with your business as it grows.